TempeHS/AIDriver_MicroPython_Challanges/docs/Challenge_0.md

 it usually means you:

-- Spelled a variable name differently from where you created it, or
+- Spelt a variable name differently from where you created it, or
 - Used a name that does not exist at all.

 ---